ooni/ooni.org/content/faq/faq.md

 ### 1. Running the software seems too technical/complicated.
 How else can I contribute to measurements?

-If you're a Windows user or generally find running ooniprobe from the command line too complicated, you could try out **Lepidopter:** an ooniprobe distribution for Raspberry Pis.
+If you're a Windows user or generally find running ooniprobe from the command line too complicated, you can try out **Lepidopter:** an ooniprobe distribution for Raspberry Pis.

 A Raspberry Pi is a small single-board computer.
-You can ooniprobe from a Raspberry Pi through the following steps:
+You can run ooniprobe from a Raspberry Pi through the following steps:

 1. Copy the ooniprobe distribution (Lepidopter) onto an SD card